-If you don't feel comfortable or safe to discuss the behaviour with the person responsible for it, or if the behaviour continues after feedback has been provided, you need to report it to your Manager and complete a Parklane.
+If you don't feel comfortable or safe to discuss the behaviour with the person responsible for it, or if the behaviour continues after feedback has been provided, you need to report it.

-The Parklane software, which can be accessed from any desktop in the BCHS sites through the Intranet.
+Reporting happens within the Parklane software, which can be accessed from any desktop in the BCHS sites through the Intranet.